IrishTechCommunity/irishtechcommunity.github.io/adminguide.md

 A DM, or possibly email, should be sent to be user informing them of their disabled account and, if necessary, the reason for doing so.

+# What to do if you feel an Admin has acted innappripriately

+- Raise it with another Admin as soon as possible please detail where possible, time date and context to allow another admin to look into this for you.
+- Failing a satisfactory response from the Admin that was being, bring it to the #admin channel
+- An open discussion with other members of the community and a compromise will be found.

 # Issues

 - Currently there's no way to infract someone, or flag a user, log a warning etc via slack - so if someone does break the rules, it won't be possible to log that anywhere, unless some system for doing so is created.
 Therefore at the moment it's at the discretion of the admins memory to recall infractions of the rules/CoC by a specific person.
+- Specious proposes a record to be kept on Github or somewhere for offences made however, is concerned about the legal and data privacy issues this may raise.